rachelnizh/OfficeDocs-SharePoint/OneDrive/redirect-known-folders.md

 ## About the Known Folder Move Group Policy objects

 The following Known Folder Move policies are rolling out.
 If you don't see them yet, you will soon.
+These group policies are available on the OneDrive sync client build 18.111.0603.0004 or later.
+The OneDrive build number is displayed in sync client settings on the About tab.

 - [Prompt users to move Windows known folders to OneDrive](use-group-policy.md#OptInWithWizard)